remy/remysharp.com/public/drafts/my-node-test-strategy.md

 ## Pre-tests

-Before my code even gets tested though, it'll check that the code passes my coding guideliness via [JSCS](http://jscs.info/) (check out [Addy Osmani's superb guide to JSCS](https://medium.com/@addyosmani/auto-formatting-javascript-code-style-fe0f98a923b8)).
+Before my code even gets tested though, it'll check that the code passes my coding guidelines via [JSCS](http://jscs.info/) (check out [Addy Osmani's superb guide to JSCS](https://medium.com/@addyosmani/auto-formatting-javascript-code-style-fe0f98a923b8)).
 This is *my* `.jscsrc`, pick your own, stick with it, share it amongst the team:

 ```json
 {